 Zach Parise scores twice, Wild beat Red Wings 6-3

-Zach Parise scored twice and Devan Dubnyk made 30 saves to help the Western Conference-leading Minnesota Wild beat the Detroit Red Wings 6-3 on Sunday.
-Charlie Coyle added a goal and an assist, and the Wild scored three power-play goals in four chances.
+ST. PAUL, Minn. - Zach Parise scored twice and Devan Dubnyk made 30 saves to help the Western Conference-leading Minnesota Wild beat the Detroit Red Wings 6-3 on Sunday.

 Add your comments below